andymatsuura/college_salary_prediction/README.md

 ![alt text](Images/image-12.png)

-* The feature importances were also looked at, with the offering of a graduate degree, application for financial aid and median debt being the most improtant factors.
+* The feature importances were also looked at, with the offering of a graduate degree, application for financial aid (APPL_SCH_N) and median debt being the most improtant factors.

 ![alt text](Images/image-13.png)